NTSC: NTSC-M

-Unlike PAL and SECAM, with its many varied underlying broadcast television systems in use throughout the world, NTSC color encoding is almost invariably used with broadcast system M, giving NTSC-M.
+Unlike PAL and SECAM, in use throughout the world, NTSC color encoding is almost invariably used with CCIR System M.

 NTSC-N and NTSC 50

-NTSC-N was originally proposed in the 1960s to the CCIR as a 50 Hz broadcast method for System N countries Paraguay, Uruguay and Argentina before they chose PAL.
-In 1978, with the introduction of Apple II Europlus, it was effectively reintroduced as "NTSC 50", a pseudo-system combining 625-line video with 3.58 MHz NTSC color.
-For example, an Atari ST running PAL software on their NTSC color display used this system as the monitor could not decode PAL color.
-Most analog NTSC television sets and monitors with a V-Hold knob can display this system after adjusting the vertical hold.
+NTSC-N was originally proposed in the 1960s to the CCIR as a 50 Hz broadcast method for the System N countries Paraguay, Uruguay, and Argentina before they chose PAL.
+In 1978, with the introduction of Apple II Europlus, it was reintroduced as NTSC 50: a system combining 625-line video with 3.58 MHz NTSC color.
+An Atari ST running PAL software on its NTSC color display used this system, since the monitor could not decode PAL color.
+Most analog NTSC television sets and monitors with a vertical-hold can display this system after adjusting the vertical hold.